 You can direct the output from the Pulse audio daemon on a linux desktop instance to Snapserver.

-The primary use I make of this is to direct the audio from web seminars.
-I set it up to play throughout the house, then move about doing other tasks while still listening.
+I use this is to direct the audio from web seminars into Snapcast.
+I can then move about the house doing other tasks while still listening.

-I have yet to get this to start reliably; every time I go to use it a lot of fiddling and restarting is required to get it to work.
-Once it is up and running, I have had it run for hours without issue.
+I initially had problems getting pulse redirection to start reliably; every time I went to use it a lot of fiddling and restarting was required to get it to work.
+But I eventually resolved the issue.

 The required line in snapserver.conf: